PEC-CSS/AI/Model Tuning/README.md

    - Understand the advantages and disadvantages of these methods for model tuning.

 ### 3. **Explore Optuna for Automated Hyperparameter Tuning**
-   -Implement Optuna for hyperparameter tuning and understand its advantages over traditional methods.
+   - Implement Optuna for hyperparameter tuning and understand its advantages over traditional methods.

 ### 4. **Dive into Bayesian Optimization**